 Measuring happiness is hard.
 First, is happiness objective or subjective?
 Is it about how you feel right now, or in general?
 Is it rational, or emotional?

 But there are three main theories towards which many researchers are gravitating:

-- The Self-Determination Theory: science has found that the ability to make choices without external influence and interference is also an important factor to live a happy life.
-Intrinsic motivation and the willingness to grow—basically being self-motivated—can determine how happy you are.
+- Self-Determination Theory: evidence suggests that the ability to make choices without external influence and interference is also an important factor to live a happy life.
+Intrinsic motivation and the willingness to grow — basically being self-motivated — can determine how happy you are.

-- The Positive Psychology Theory: finally, and this is my favourite one, positive psychology considers that instead of trying to fix things when they get broken, we should spend more time improving our mental wellbeing in a more positive and proactive way.
+- Positive Psychology Theory: finally, positive psychology considers that instead of trying to fix things when they get broken, we should spend more time improving our mental wellbeing in a more positive and proactive way.
 This theory is backed by solid research showing the beneficial impact of self-help interventions.
 I’ll talk a bit more about it later in this article.

 It makes it worth asking ourselves: shouldn’t we accept and fully experience all of the range of our emotions, both positive and negative?
-Wouldn’t that make us more human?
 Could we seek happiness in a more balanced way?

 A balanced approach to happiness

-Sometimes, life sucks.
+Sometimes, life objectively sucks.
 And sometimes, things are fine, but for some reason we still don’t feel quite happy.
-This is why there’s more to happiness than comfort.
-And managing our levels of happiness is an art in itself.
+This is why there’s more to happiness than comfort and managing our levels of happiness is an art in itself.
 I’m saying “art” and not “science”, because neuroscience has not made a lot of progress so far when it comes to understanding the biology of happiness.

 So, for now, it’s psychologists that are leading the dance.
 Dr Carol Diane Ryff, an American academic and psychologist, has been studying psychological well-being and psychological resilience for decades.
 Based on her research, she created the Six-factor Model of Psychological Well-being, a theory that outlines the key factors to our happiness.